aryanmonger20/FixIt/README.md

 ![CONTACT](https://user-images.githubusercontent.com/57488430/113032827-edcdf680-91ad-11eb-89ab-65915b373e59.jpeg)

 ##### It will help consumer to directly contact the person with their own , it will be easy for consumers to contact for their service and it will also help for worker to get their work and make their economic growth.
+### RATING
-FROM RATING WE CAN CHOOSE BEST WORKING PROESSIONALS FOR OUR REQUIREMENT
+AFTER SEEING RATING WE CAN CHOOSE BEST WORKING PROESSIONALS FOR OUR REQUIREMENT

 ![RATING](https://user-images.githubusercontent.com/57488430/113032989-1f46c200-91ae-11eb-9f7a-7dfc748c171f.jpeg)